-It is already an year since Ohio begun its journey to legalize marijuana for medical purposes and it is still considered a controversial decision, with unknown implications.
+It’s already been a year since Ohio started its journey to legalize marijuana for medical purposes and it is still considered a controversial decision, with unknown implications.
 Making Ohio medical marijuana use legal seems far-fetched to people who worry about the criminal implications of this substance.
 Yet, it’s one of the oldest known medicinal plants.
 Historical records mention it as early as 5000 years ago for treating conditions like rheumatism and gout.
 Ancient Greeks used it against inflammation and to sooth horses after battles (1).
 The recreational dimension has its roots in India where it was smoked to induce a trance state, perfect for mystical and religious worshipping.
 Medical marijuana may help alleviate pain, decrease anxiety, or have a calming effect.

 Currently, the main question is: are there any notable differences between recreational and medical marijuana?

 - Chemical composition: All cannabis plants have different concentrations of tetrahydrocannabinol (THC), which is a psychoactive substance, and cannabidiol (CBD), which does not give you a “high” but could offer other benefits.
 Most recreational users look for increasingly high THC levels, while medical users need high CBD levels and as little THC as possible, especially if the target patient is a child.

 - Plant type: To get the right concentration of CBD (or THC), it all starts with the plant.
 Industrial hemp, classified as part of the sativa family, is high in CBD.
 If the THC concentration is greater than 0.3%, the plant is no longer regarded as hemp but as marijuana.
 The indica variety usually has more THC.
 Even within the same family, there are differences between plants, due to selective breeding.